-Caution urged on Harbour Bridge as wild wind batters Auckland, Wellington, West Coast gets drenching
+Wild weather: Caution urged on Harbour Bridge as wind, rain batters the country

 A severe weather warning is in place for the Wellington region, with gales already reaching 137km/h in parts of Wellington, with winds still at dangerous speeds on the Rimutaka Ranges.

-Meanwhile, rain is about to set in on Hamilton's Seddon Park where the last day of the test between the Black Caps and England is being played out.
+Meanwhile, rain has set in on Hamilton's Seddon Park where the last day of the test between the Black Caps and England is being played out.

-Captain Kane Williamson and Ross Taylor are both within striking distances of centuries - 96 and 84 respectively - however the rain is due to fall about 2pm, MetService said.
-The teams broke for lunch at 1pm and are due back out on the paddock at 1.40pm.

-MetService meteorologist Lewis Ferris said the rain was due to hit between 2pm and 2.30pm.

 In Auckland the NZ Transport Agency tweeted that drivers of high-sided vehicles and motorcyclists should be extra careful due to strong winds on the bridge.